Raku/nqp/docs/ops.markdown

 ## signal
 * `signal($queue, $schedulee, int [nqp::cosnt::SIG_], $handle_type)`

 Sets up a signal handler for the given signal.
-Whenever it occurs, the specified schedulee is pushed to the queue.
+Whenever it occurs, an array is pushed to the queue containg the schedulee and the signal number.
 Cancel to stop handling it.

 ## watchfile
 * `watchfile($queue, $schedulee, str $filename, $handle_type)`